bnmnetp/everyday/_sources/2016/05/groupby.rst

     Toys 923.1 923.1
     Cars 675.2 675.2

-Definitely not what you were looking for.
+That is definitely not what you were looking for!
 The important thing to remember is that sequence of items must be sorted by the key you want to group by!
 So in order to make the example above work right we need to sort ``mylist`` by the second column of values, not the first.
 We can do that easily using the ``sorted`` function.

 .. code-block:: python